bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+- I care about basing decision making on data.
+I am interested in the field of finance as well as business operations.

 What do you know about?
+- I have a background in banking and the experience and knowledge I have gained over the years have helped me gain an understanding of business, finance and economics in general.

 What decisions do you face?
+- The biggest decision I face at the moment is trying to decide a specific topic to use for a data science topic.

 ## Seven templates